bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 - Maybe JOIN, WHERE (`not sure yet!`)
 - And yes, we might refer to syntax from `mysql` as well

 Oh, and I just realized—I haven’t named the database yet.
 Let’s call it `bhu_db`.
-Simple, easy to remember, and it kind of has a nice ring to it haha.
+Simple, easy to remember, and it kind of has a nice ring to it.

 ## Crawling the SQLite Docs
 Alright, so before we get our hands dirty with code, We need to do some research.
 I decided that my primary source of reference will be the [SQLite docs](https://www.sqlite.org/).
 It’s a goldmine of information, and since SQLite is lightweight and easy to understand, it's perfect for our use case.

 After looking for the right part finnaly got the document that I wanted; "[Architecture of SQLite](https://www.sqlite.org/arch.html)".
-Below is the image that I just screenshotted from there and this gives us a clear components that we need to build, but I will cut corners probably, I am not sure haha.
+Below is the image that I just screenshotted from there and this gives us a clear components that we need to build, but I will cut corners probably, I am not sure yet.

 ![SQLite Architecture](sqlite-architecture.webp)